 Urban Gateways, a Chicago non-profit dedicated to engaging young people in arts experiences to inspire creativity and impact social change, just launched the Teen Arts Pass (TAP).
-Anyone aged 13-19 can register for free online to get a pass that allows them to buy tickets for $5 at arts organizations around the city.
+Teens ages 13-19 can register for free online to get a pass that allows them to buy $5 tickets to performances around the city.
 From the Chicago Symphony Orchestra to Lyric Opera of Chicago and much more, the Teen Arts Pass is making it easier for young people to have access to Chicago’s great cultural institutions.

 The 2017 survey polled 1,117 Chicago-area teens.
-Nearly 70% said that the number one barrier to attending performances in Chicago is that they cost too much; 81% reported that they would be more likely to buy a $5 ticket for an arts event in Chicago.
-“Based on this data, we took it as the greenlight to initiate the Teen Arts Pass,” Ortiz Durnbaugh said.
-Before the launch of the pass, Urban Gateways created a teen council to get direct input from Chicago youth.
-Teens were influential in all aspects of the pass, from choosing the program colors to piloting the use of the TAP website.
+Nearly 70% said that the number one barrier to attending performances in Chicago is that they cost too much, and 81% reported that they would be more likely to buy a $5 ticket for an arts event in Chicago.
+“Based on this data, we took it as the green light to initiate the Teen Arts Pass,” Ortiz Durnbaugh said.
+She also noted that teens were influential in all aspects of creating the pass, from choosing the program colors to piloting the use of the TAP website.

-Inaugural partners include the Auditorium Theater of Roosevelt University, Barrel of Monkeys, Black Ensemble Theater, Chicago Philharmonic, Chicago Sinfonietta, Chicago Symphony Orchestra, Court Theater, Dance Center at Columbia College, ETA Creative Arts Foundation Inc., Fulcrum Point New Music Project, Goodman Theatre, Harris Theater, Joffrey Ballet, Lookingglass Theatre Company, Lyric Opera of Chicago, MCA Chicago, North Shore Center for the Performing Arts in Skokie, Northlight Theatre, Old Town School of Folk Music, Reva and David Logan Center for the Arts, Ruth Page Center for the Arts, Steep Theatre Co., UChicago Presents, Victory Gardens Theater, and Writers Theatre.
+Inaugural partners include the Auditorium Theatre of Roosevelt University, Barrel of Monkeys, Black Ensemble Theater, Chicago Philharmonic, Chicago Sinfonietta, Chicago Symphony Orchestra, Court Theater, Dance Center at Columbia College, ETA Creative Arts Foundation Inc., Fulcrum Point New Music Project, Goodman Theatre, Harris Theater, Joffrey Ballet, Lookingglass Theatre Company, Lyric Opera of Chicago, MCA Chicago, North Shore Center for the Performing Arts, Northlight Theatre, Old Town School of Folk Music, Reva and David Logan Center for the Arts, Ruth Page Center for the Arts, Steep Theatre Co., UChicago Presents, Victory Gardens Theater, and Writers Theatre.

-While the price is certainly attractive to teens, Urban Gateways and the teen council recognized that the admission price for an accompanying adult could also be a barrier in attending a performance.
-The TAP website also designates select performances for $5 companion tickets.
+Urban Gateways also recognized that the admission price for an accompanying adult could also be a barrier in attending a performance.
+The TAP website designates select performances with $5 companion tickets.
 “It’s an opportunity for teens to treat their parents or guardians,” Ortiz Durnbaugh emphasized, “and it makes for a great Mother’s Day or Father’s Day gift!”